Tim Miller (director)

+Timothy Miller (born October 10, 1964) is an American filmmaker, animator, and visual effects artist.
+He is best known for directing the films Deadpool (2016) and Terminator: Dark Fate (2019).
+He is also the creator of the animated anthology series Love, Death & Robots (2019–present), for which he has won three Primetime Emmy Awards for Outstanding Short Form Animated Program.

-Timothy Miller (born October 10, 1964) is an American filmmaker.
-He made his feature-film directing debut with Deadpool (2016).
-He was nominated for the Academy Award for Best Animated Short Film as co-story writer and executive producer of the short animated film Gopher Broke (2004).
-Miller directed Terminator: Dark Fate (2019), and also designed the title sequences of The Girl with the Dragon Tattoo and Thor: The Dark World.
-He is the creator, showrunner and producer of the animated anthology series Love, Death & Robots, for which he has received several Primetime Emmy nominations and awards.
+Miller is the co-founder of the visual effects company Blur Studio.
+He was nominated for an Academy Award for Best Animated Short Film as co-story writer and executive producer of the short animated film Gopher Broke (2004).
+He also designed the title sequences of The Girl with the Dragon Tattoo (2011) and Thor: The Dark World (2013).

 Early life

 Miller was born in Fort Washington, Maryland.
 He studied illustration and animation in college.

 Career

+Visual effects and animation

 In March 1995, Miller co-founded Blur Studio, a visual effects, animation and design company with David Stinnett and Cat Chapman.
 Miller and Jeff Fowler were nominated for the Academy Award for Best Animated Short Film in 2005 for the short film Gopher Broke.

 In March 2008, Miller was set to produce and direct one of eight animated tales based on the Heavy Metal magazine.
 David Fincher and Kevin Eastman were also attached to produce and direct a story segment.
 Miller was set by Legendary Pictures on March 15, 2012 to direct a live-action adaptation of the Warren Ellis comic book series Gravel, from a script by Oliver Butcher and Stephen Cornwell.
 On November 14, 2012, Sony Pictures set Miller to direct Joe Haldeman's science fiction novella Seasons, which Sebastian Gutierrez was set to adapt and Michael De Luca to produce.
 Miller and Jeff Fowler are also set to direct and produce the animated film The Goon through their Blur Studio.
-As of 2018, these films are still in development.
+As of 2024, these films are still in development.

 Miller designed the title sequences of the film The Girl with the Dragon Tattoo (2011), and of the film Thor: The Dark World (2013).
 The latter was completed in 12 weeks and included 75 shots, most of which were computer-generated.